Student Travel Grants

 - A recommendation letter from the student's faculty advisor;

-- The exact conference registration fees that the students will pay.
-It is anticipated that travel grants will cover these overall costs.
+- An estimate of the costs to attend NanoCom: airfare, hotel, and conference registration.
+It is anticipated that travel grants will at least partially cover these overall costs.

 Please note that incomplete applications will not be considered.